farjan/MachineLearning/README.md

 # Andrew Ng Machine Learning Course Exercises

-Implementation of the Machine Learning exercises of an open course by Standford University by Andrew Ng available at coursera.org. https://www.coursera.org/learn/machine-learning
+Python implementation of the Machine Learning exercises of an open course by Standford University by Andrew Ng available at coursera.org. https://www.coursera.org/learn/machine-learning